marcmo/vimfiles/README.md

 * ripgrep

-Used for Telescope's live_grep functionality.
+Used for fzf's grep functionality.

         brew install ripgrep   # macOS